sam81/pychoacoustics/pychoacoustics/doc/graphical_user_interface.rst

    current step size (for geometric procedures) for track number :math:`X`.

--  **Rule Up Track X** Set the number of consecutive incorrect responses needed to add the current step size to the adaptive parameter (for arithmetic procedures) or multiply the adaptive parameter by the current step size (for geometric procedures) for track number :math:`X`.
+-  **Rule Up Track X** Set the number of consecutive correct, or incorrect responses, depending on which type of responses move track *X* down, needed to make a step down for track *X*.

--  **Initial Turnpoints Track X** Set the number of initial turnpoints for track number :math:`X`.
-The initial turnpoints serve to bring quickly the adaptive track towards the listener’s threshold.
-These turnpoints are not included in the threshold estimate.
+-  **Initial Turnpoints Track X** Set the number of consecutive correct, or incorrect responses, depending on which type of responses move track *X* up, needed to make a step up for track *X*.

 -  **Total Turnpoints Track X** Set the number of total turnpoints for track number :math:`X`.
 The number of total turnpoints is equal to